berlinplan/berlinplan.github.io/readme.md

 **Despite martial law 8,2 milions have fled Ukraine, What would be the number of Ukrainians leaving the country if martial law was not in place?**

-#### Do psychopathic systems contribute to the development of sociopathic behavior?

-> <sub> Psychopaths are born while sociopaths are created by life experiences.
-Sociopaths have learned their behavior and are capable of feeling emotions but usually don’t control them.
-Psychopaths, on the other hand, suffer from a genetic effect (50,51) </sub>

-#### Can sociopaths from all around the world be caught by psychopathic systems?

-The UK’s Indian, Pakistani, and Asian population surprised London by voting pro-Brexit.

-> euroscepticism within the British South Asian population was stronger than previously anticipated.(197)

 ## Multiculturalism: Does it lead to a tolerant and open-minded society or paralyzed parallel societies?